ztcoalson/WAFFLE/README.md

 ### TL;DR

-We conduct a systematic evaluation of the robustness of multi-exit language models to adversarial slowdown and show that their computational savings aren't robust to that.
+We show that the computational savings provided by multi-exit language models aren't robust to adversarial slowdown.

 &nbsp;

 ### Abstract

-We systematically evaluate the robustness of multi-exit language models against adversarial slowdown.
-To audit their robustness, we develop a slowdown attack that generates natural adversarial text bypassing early-exit points.
-We use the resulting Waffle attack as a vehicle to conduct a comprehensive evaluation of three multi-exit mechanisms with the GLUE benchmark against adversarial slowdown.
-We then show our attack significantly reduces the computational savings provided by the three methods.
+In this paper, we systematically evaluate the robustness of multi-exit language models against adversarial slowdown.
+To audit their robustness, we design a slowdown attack that generates natural adversarial text bypassing early-exit points.
+We use the resulting WAFFLE attack as a vehicle to conduct a comprehensive evaluation of three multi-exit mechanisms with the GLUE benchmark against adversarial slowdown.
+We then show our attack significantly reduces the computational savings provided by the three methods in both white-box and black-box settings.
 The more complex a mechanism is, the more vulnerable it is to adversarial slowdown.
-We also perform a linguistic analysis of the perturbed text inputs, identifying common perturbation patterns that our attack generates, and compare them with standard adversarial text attacks.
-Moreover, we show that adversarial training is ineffective in defeating our slowdown attack, but input sanitation with a conversational model, e.g., ChatGPT, can remove the perturbation effectively.
+We also perform a linguistic analysis of the perturbed text inputs, identifying common perturbation patterns that our attack generates, and comparing them with standard adversarial text attacks.
+Moreover, we show that adversarial training is ineffective in defeating our slowdown attack, but input sanitization with a conversational model, e.g., ChatGPT, can remove perturbations effectively.
 This result suggests that future work is needed for developing efficient yet robust multi-exit models.

 &nbsp;